 "For me, it was most useful in the sense that even when the day was the most unsuccessful, or, perhaps, filled with such negative emotions, you still sit and try to make a pleasant memory of what it was after all.
 And in this way, we begin to appreciate such things.
 The smallest pleasures: that today I ate such a delicious dish, or today I met a person whom I have not seen for a very long time, today I heard such useful information.
 And so you think about it before going to bed, and you get inspired, and you know how this motivation is on you at night."

+In addition to improving the module, the team is pursuing opportunities to adapt Uplift for other conflict-affected and high-stress populations, conduct a feasibility and preliminary outcomes trial, and scale access to Uplift through partnerships and commercialization.
 We are eager to scale Uplift to youth across Ukraine.
-In addition to improving the module, the team is pursuing opportunities to: adapt Uplift for youth in other countries and contexts; conduct a feasibility and preliminary outcomes trial; and scale access to Uplift through partnerships and commercialization.